marclevetin/tic-tac-toe/notes/script.md

 ## Forms
 Forms are kind funky in React.
 Form fields come in two flavors: controlled and uncontrolled.
 - Controlled means that the data is kept in state.
-Common for text fields.
+Common for text fields, radio buttons, selects, etc.
 - Uncontrolled means the opposite.
 Common for file uploads.

-For this demo, we are going to have a couple of simple text fields - player names
+For this demo, we are going to have a couple of simple text fields - player names.
+Key points:
 -  unidirectional data flow
 - handleChange function
-- htmlFor attribute
+- `htmlFor` attribute replaces the label's `for`

 If this was a real form, then I'd have an `onSubmit` function as well.
 This isn't a form, per se, so I'm bending the rules.
 Remember, you want to write your React to compile down to valid markup!